Temporal structures of the X-ray photoemission problem: Numerical Results and Physical Interpretation

+The identity $b_{-L}^\dagger b_{-L}= 1- b_{-L}\z b_{-L}^\dagger$ shows that the matrix element in Eq.~\eqref{eq:66} is the difference between the right-hand sides of Eqs.~\eqref{eq:31}~and \eqref{eq:61} and allows calculation of $\ffp(t)$ without additional computational effort.

 Figure~\ref{fig:4}(a) displays the time dependence of the fidelity for $K=-5\tau$.
-The filled orange circles and the solid green line show the numerical and analytical results, respectively, for $\ff(t)$ multiplied by $(\omtau t)^\alpha$.
-In analogy to Fig.~\ref{fig:1}, the numerical data practically coincide with Eq.~\eqref{eq:56} for $\omtau t>10$.
-The phase shift $\delta=0.437\pi$ is close to $\sfrac{\pi}{2}$, and therefore reduces the exponent on the right-hand side of Eq.~\eqref{eq:64}, which controls the damping of the oscillation.
-Therefore, in contrast to Fig.~\ref{fig:1} and in striking contrast to Fig.~\ref{fig:5} below, the damping is barely perceptible here.
+The filled orange circles and the solid green line show the numerical and analytical results from Eq. \eqref{eq:65}, respectively, for $\ff(t)$ multiplied by $(\omtau t)^\alpha$.
+Similarly to Fig.~\ref{fig:1}, the numerical data are remarkably close to the results of Eq.~\eqref{eq:65} for $\omtau t>20$.
+The phase shift $\delta=0.437\pi$, close to $\sfrac{\pi}{2}$, reduces the exponent on the right-hand side of Eq.~\eqref{eq:56}, which controls the damping of the oscillation.
+Therefore, in contrast to Fig.~\ref{fig:1} and striking contrast to Fig.~\ref{fig:5} below, the damping is barely perceptible here.

 Panel (b) displays the plugged and unplugged components of the fidelity, represented by the orange and blue circles, respectively.
-The filled orange circles represent $\ffp(t) = \abs{\fp(t)}^2$ amplified by the factor $(\omega t)^\alpha$ for $K=-5\tau$; the rapid ascension to a constant verifies conformity to the Doniach-Sunjic law.
+The filled orange circles represent $\ffp(t) = \abs{\fp(t)}^2$ amplified by the factor $(\omega t)^\alpha$ for $K=-5\tau$; the rapid convergence to a constant verifies the conformity to the Doniach-Sunjic law.
 Similarly, the filled blue circles verify that $\ffu(t) = \abs{\fu(t)}^2$ follows the Nozières-De Dominicis law at large times.
-The disparity between the vigorous oscillations in panel~(a) and the dull behavior in (b) is manifest evidence of interference between the transitions to the plugged and unplugged eigenstates.
+The contrast between the vigorous oscillations in panel~(a) and the dull behavior in panel (b) is manifest evidence of the interference between the transitions to plugged and unplugged eigenstates.